Ilfracombe: Performing arts

 Small Pond Productions is the main theatrical group in Ilfracombe, since its inception in 2002.
 It produces musicals, concerts and plays throughout the year.
 In 2007 the group created and performed the first stage production of the Vicar of Dibley by arrangement with Richard Curtis and Tiger Aspect productions.
 Most recently they have produced large scale musicals at the town's Landmark Theatre.
-Ilfracombe Musical Productions hold a long-standing Variety show every year at the Landmark, during The Victorian Week Celebration, in aid of Local Good Causes and have raised over £80,000 from these events.
-Studio Theatre is a community theatre group, established in 1984, which stage a wide variety of Drama ranging from the classics, to experimental plays throughout the year at venues in Ilfracombe and throughout North Devon.
-Studio Theatre staged its 100th production, The Heiress, in May 2008.
-These three main theatrical companies are affiliated to 'The Space', which is a multifunctional community building which host community and theatrical events.

 Other

 During the early 1990s, the team of the popular English reality TV show Challenge Anneka relocated the redundant old wooden library from the Hermitage site, to "Burnside" in the heart of the Slade Valley estate for use as a community-owned centre.